 Solvency is also limited by the leverage ratio as described under "Risk Factors - The Issuer may elect not to pay interest on the Securities or in certain circumstances be required not to pay such interest", which compares tier 1 capital to non-risk weighted assets.
-The below chart shows the Issuer's leverage ratios on a fully loaded basis for the two years ended 31 December 2017.
+The below chart shows the Issuer's leverage ratios on a fully loaded basis up to 31 December 2018.

-In the context of its supervisory authority, the ECB requires KBC Group to maintain (i) a pillar 2 requirement (P2R) of 1.75% CET1 and (ii) a pillar 2 guidance (P2G) of 1.0% CET1.
+In the context of its supervisory authority, the ECB requires KBC Group to maintain (i) a pillar 2 requirement (P2R) of 1.75% CET1 and (ii) a pillar 2 guidance (P2G) of 1.0% CET1 based on the SREP performed for 2018.
 It is important to note that the capital requirement for KBC Group is not only determined by the ECB but also by decisions of the various local competent authorities in KBC's core markets (e.g. decisions re. countercyclical buffer requirement, capital buffers for domestic systemic banks).
 The conservation buffer currently stands at 1.875% for 2018, building up to 2.50% in 2019.
 These buffers come on top of the minimum CET1, tier 1 and total capital requirements of 4.5%, 6.0% and 8.0% respectively under Pillar 1.
-Altogether, this brings the fully loaded CET1 requirement (under the Danish compromise) to 10.60% with an additional 1% pillar 2 guidance.
-Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the Danish compromise) for 2018 on a phased-in basis is at a lower level, i.e., 9.875% CET1.
-The equivalent fully loaded tier 1 requirements amounts to 12.1% and 14.1% for total capital, with an additional 1% pillar 2 guidance.
+Altogether, this brings the fully loaded CET1 requirement (under the Danish Compromise) to 10.70% with an additional 1% pillar 2 guidance.
+Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the Danish Compromise) for 2018 on a phased-in basis is at a lower level, i.e., 9.875% CET1.
+The equivalent fully loaded tier 1 requirements amounts to 12.2% and 14.2% for total capital, with an additional 1% pillar 2 guidance.